cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 The formal details of how these concepts are represented in a specific coding environment may vary significantly, however, the essence should remain more or less the same in most coding environments.

+This specification is intentionally kept minimal as it is always easier to add features than to remove them.
+Where possible, other layers of the system should be specified in a complementary, modular way in separate specifications.

 ### Account

 An **account** is defined as having: